 No return authorizations are being issued, no fingerprints are being recorded.
 The same with any kind of interview appointment, like those required for arraigo.
 Those are all suspended.

 For the duration of the alert state, all immigration procedures will be paralyzed.
 You can’t process any file or have an appointment in person.

 Furthermore, all deadlines suspended, both in procedural and administrative matters.
-And that is also true for the time deadlines regarding appeals and court processes that were active.
+And that is also true for the time deadlines regarding immigration appeals against visa decisions that were active.

 Are the immigration or police offices open?